 How to reach Pemayangtse Monastery: A direct taxi from Pelling and Gangtok (110 km) can easily get you to Pemayangtse Monastery in a taxi.
 You can also walk the 2-km distance from Pelling to the monastery.

 Among many other monasteries that dot the pious land of Sikkim, Phodong Monastery, belonging to the Kagyupa Sect in Buddhism, is a popular attraction and a major monastery in Sikkim.
 Founded by Gyurmed Namgyal of Kagyupa Sect, the monastery stands at 4,500 feet above sea level.
-The monastery is well adorned with the paintings, murals, and holy scriptures from the ancient time.
+The monastery is well adorned with the paintings, murals, and holy scriptures from ancient times, making it one of the best monasteries in North Sikkim.

 Special attractions: Noble lineage of 260 monks, Labrang Monastery, and Tumlong